 \section{Introduction}

 Optimal transport has proven its effectiveness as a powerful tool in statistical data analysis.
-Formulated as the minimization problem, it reads
+Formulated as a minimization problem, it reads

-where $\Pi(\mP, \mQ)$ denotes the set of couplings between the probabilities $\mP$ and $\mQ$, optimal transport provides a notion of discrepancy between distributions (eg. Chapter~7 in \cite{villani2003topics}) useful for testing similarity between probabilities (eg. \cite{BarGinMat99,BarGinUtz05,gonzalezdelgado2021twosample,del2019central} among others) and making inference.
+where $\Pi(\mP, \mQ)$ denotes the set of couplings between the probabilities $\mP$ and $\mQ$.
+Optimal transport provides a notion of discrepancy between distributions \cite[Chapter~7]{villani2003topics} useful for testing similarity between probabilities \cite{BarGinMat99,BarGinUtz05,gonzalezdelgado2021twosample,del2019central} and making inference.
 For this, it is necessary to know the weak limit of $ \mathcal{T}_2(\mP_n,\mQ_m)$ when the empirical measures $\mP_n$ and $\mQ_m$ are used in the place of the population ones, $\mP$ and $\mQ$.
-Unfortunately, in general dimension---with the exception of perhaps a few simplified cases (eg. \cite{delbarrio2021centraldisc,KlaTamMun20})---the limit is unknown.
-Moreover, the rate is slower than the usual parametric rate $\sqrt{n}$ (eg. \cite{weedBach,Fournier2013OnTR}).
-This motivates the use of regularization methods for optimal transport since they are not affected by the curse of dimension, such as entropic regularization (eg. \cite{Cut13}) or sliced version (eg. \cite{RabinSliced}).
-Regularized optimal transport is nowadays used for many practical applications such as domain adaptation (eg. \cite{Courty2017OptimalTF}), counterfactual explanations (eg. \cite{delara2021transportbased}), music transcription (eg. \cite{MusicFlam}), diffeomorphic registration (eg. \cite{DiffeosOT}, \cite{de2022diffeomorphic}) or measure colocalization in super-resolution images (eg. \cite{KlaTamMun20}). \\ \\ Thought weak limits are known for the optimal value in the regularized optimal transport problem, less is known about the distributional limits of the optimizers themselves.
-In this paper we provide the limits of the empirical solutions of the primal problem (plans/couplings), the dual problem (potentials) and the celebrated Sinkhorn divergence (eg. \cite{GenPeyCut18}). \\
+Unfortunately, in general dimension---with the exception of perhaps a few simplified cases \cite{delbarrio2021centraldisc,KlaTamMun20}---the limit is unknown.
+Moreover, the rate is slower than the usual parametric rate ${n}^{-\frac{1}{2}}$ \cite{weedBach,Fournier2013OnTR}.
+This motivates the use of regularization methods for optimal transport, since they are not affected by the curse of dimension, such as entropic regularization \cite{Cut13}, or simplified versions, such as sliced optimal transport \cite{RabinSliced}.
+Regularized optimal transport is now used for many practical applications such as domain adaptation \cite{Courty2017OptimalTF}, counterfactual explanations \cite{delara2021transportbased}, music transcription \cite{MusicFlam}, diffeomorphic registration \cite{DiffeosOT,de2022diffeomorphic} and measure colocalization in super-resolution images \cite{KlaTamMun20}.

+Thought weak limits are known for the optimal value in the regularized optimal transport problem, less is known about the distributional limits of the optimizers themselves.
+In this paper we provide the limits of the empirical solutions of the primal problem (plans/couplings), the dual problem (potentials), and the celebrated Sinkhorn divergence \cite{GenPeyCut18}.